upi04/Statistics-_For_Business/README.md

 # Statistics_For_Business
-# Create the README.md file with the provided content

-readme_content = """
-# Structured Statistics for Business

 This repository contains a Jupyter Notebook that performs structured statistical analysis for business-related datasets.
 The analysis includes data cleaning, exploratory data analysis (EDA), hypothesis testing, and visualizations to uncover actionable insights for decision-making.